Skip to content

 DMV Computer Science Club Monthly Social Game Event Werewolf, Murder Mystery, Escape Room **Every 3rd Saturday** @ Meridian at Eisenhower 4 pm - midnight Ice Creams, Snacks and Beverages for everyone!
 Nishant (914) 473-0481 Terry (626) 679-5001

 Use Promo code WINTERME to receive $5.00 off!
-Purchase tickets here: [https://www.prosinthecity.com/event/speed-dating-washington-dc-16056](https://www.prosinthecity.com/event/speed-dating-washington-dc-15393) Tonight, Professionals in the City is hosting an event for singles in their 30s and 40s.
-Our Speed Dating Washington DC events are among our most popular singles events so don't miss out!
-During Speed Dating Washington DC you'll date for approximately one hour, meeting smart and intriguing members of the opposite sex as you spend a few minutes with each new acquaintance.
-Meet singles and know right away whom you mutually match with.
-After the speed dating, join us for a night of socializing and more interactions.
-You’ll also be able to spend time with someone you felt you clicked with during one of your speed dates.
+Purchase tickets here: [https://www.prosinthecity.com/event/speed-dating-washington-dc-16059](https://www.prosinthecity.com/event/speed-dating-washington-dc-15412) Calling all Millennial singles!
+Tonight, Professionals in the City is hosting an event for singles in the age range called Millennials.
+Professionals in the City is bringing intimacy and romance back to the art of speed dating!
+Although this combination may at first sound improbable, once you get involved, you will understand why this event is so highly anticipated!
+Our speed dating events are carefully designed to introduce to you as many potential partners as possible.
+Enjoy the ease of conversation with a new friend of the opposite sex in a seated, relaxed setting.
+Tonight's Speed Dating Washington DC venue is the perfect backdrop for getting to know other professionals in an atmosphere where you can actually hear yourself and your companion's conversation.
+During the speed dating portion of the evening, you'll date for approximately one hour, meeting intriguing members of the opposite sex as you spend a few minutes with each new acquaintance.
+Meet singles at our singles speed dating event and discover whom you click with!
+After the speed dating, join us at our Speed Dating Washington DC event for a night of socializing and more interactions.
 There will be a cash bar for this eventful evening, so come and meet other single professionals like yourself and have the time of your life!
 Then, after the event, use our exclusive online system from home to choose your matches from the people you met at the event.
-Without disclosing your email address, you'll be able to send messages through our system to anyone who attended.
-So come to Speed Dating Washington DC and meet that special someone you’ve been looking for.
+Without having to disclose your email address, you'll be able to send messages privately through our system to anyone who attended the event.
 Check in is at 7:00 and the dating begins at 7:20.
 Please check in at 7:00 so you have a chance to mix and mingle before the dating begins.
 Numbers are limited at this event so sign up soon!

 Information Technology Events Near You